ckvj/crypto-analysis/README.md

 Processes financial transactions for use in annual capital gains tax reporting

 # Overview
 Current tax portfolio tools do not accurately render many transaction types.
-Therefore, many crypto users have resorted to populating important transactions into a spreadsheet.
+Therefore, many crypto users have resorted to populating important transactions into a spreadsheet and working with external auditing companies to calculate their tax basis.

 The crypto-tax package is a tool that enables individuals to easily calculate their tax basis across assets.